cccbr/runningatower/content/docs/buildingateam/agenda/index.md

 ## Minutes of previous meeting.

 A good idea is to circulate these beforehand, allowing attendees to remind themselves of the previous meeting as this may be some time ago.
 Consider how minutes are archived.
-If they are held on an individual’s computer, they may not be accessible when membership changes.
+If they are held on an individual’s computer, they may not be accessible when the secretary changes.

 ## Matters arising (and not covered by the agenda).

-This is to update on issues outstanding from the previous meeting and to correct any errors.
+This is to update on any issues outstanding from the previous meeting and to correct any errors.
 Formally, minutes are signed by the chair.

 ## Reports from Officers.